What is Homestay?

 Is it ok for me to go into my student’s room when they are not there?

 Privacy is important.
-The student’s room should be private to them during their stay with you.
-If you plan to clean the room then let the student know when you will do this.
+The guests room should be private to them during their stay with you.
+If you plan to clean the room then let the guest know when you will do this.

 What should you do on the day that a student leaves?

-Make sure that the student has paid any outstanding balance of monies to AHN.
-Complete your checklist on the AHN website, making sure you indicate that your home is free to receive another student if that is your wish.
+Make sure that the guest has paid any outstanding balance of monies to AHN and advise the guest has left.
+Assist your guest to move to their next destination or airport (if required.)
+Update your AHN availability, making sure you indicate that your home is free to receive another guest if you wish.

 As a former international student, I enjoy creating the opportunity to give that experience back.
 Having students from other countries enriches our cultural awareness at home.